-Assemble log clamp pieces as shown below and use waterproof grease on threaded handle and "T" handle.
+Assemble log dog pieces as shown below and use water proof grease on threaded handle and "T" handle.

-Attach assembly to the track using the provided nuts and bolts and tighten.
-Attach the log clamp assembly to the track as shown below with the 4 nuts and bolts provided.
+Attach assembly to the track using the provided nuts & bolts and tighten.
+Attach log dog assembly totrack as shown below with the 4 nuts and bolts provided.
 Note that there are various locations along the track where this assembly can be bolted.
 Depending on how many track sections are being used, select a log clamp position that will secure the log firmly against the log supports.